uber/h3/docs/api/localij.md

 int experimentalLocalIjToH3(H3Index origin, const CoordIJ *ij, H3Index *out);
 ```

-Produces an index for local IJ coordinates anchored by an origin.
+Produces an H3 index from local IJ coordinates anchored by an origin.

-This function is experimental, and its output is not gauranteed
+This function is experimental, and its output is not guaranteed
 to be compatible across different versions of H3.

 ## h3Distance